Grzegorz96/Shoper-app-backend/README.md

 ```http
   PUT /media/switch/<int:user_id>?to_media_flag=&to_main_flag=
 ```
+A function that transfers the path from the photo table to the main photo table and vice versa.
+JSON={"main_photo_path":string, "media_photo_path":string, "announcement_id":integer}.
 | Resource        | Type    | Description                | Resource id  | Type    | Description                | Parameter  | Type    | Description                | Parameter  | Type    | Description                |
 | :--------       | :-------| :------------------------- | :--------    | :-------| :------------------------- | :--------  | :-------| :------------------------- | :--------  | :-------| :------------------------- |
 | `media` | `string`| **Required** Deletes a record from one table and creates it in another table.
 Transferring paths between the announcements_main_photo table and the announcements_media. | `user_id` | `int`| **Required** ID to specify the user who owns the image files. |  `to_media_flag` | `int`| **Required** Allowed values: 1/0, determining whether the user wants to transfer the transmitted paths in request body from main_photo to media. | `to_main_flag` | `int`| **Required** Allowed values: 1/0, determining whether the user wants to transfer the transmitted paths in request_body from media to main_photo.|